dodeleye99/accelerated-cpp/11_TemplateClasses/README.md

 They allow one to create a single definition of a class with a selection of data and function members that together utilise one or more type parameters to define them.
 This effectively results in a system of classes restricted only by the operations the class members require of the type parameters.

+This chapter also covers particular member functions and operators that may be defined on a class, as well as a more flexible method of memory management.
 ### Directories of Code:

 ### Extensions: